Oremus-Labs/ol-n8n/ci/README.md

 ```

 Existing workflows that contain an `id` field are updated via `PUT`; others are created via `POST`.
 Set `N8N_PUSH_REF` to override the commit reference tagged in workflow versions (defaults to `git-sync`).

+The n8n-mcp client code lives in `ci/vendor/n8n-mcp/src`.
+It is compiled to CommonJS (`ci/vendor/n8n-mcp/dist`) via `npm run build:client`, which runs automatically during `npm install` and as part of the Docker build.
+If you update any of the vendored files, rerun `npm run build:client` so the dist artifacts stay in sync.

 ### Containerized importer